Callback Functions

 |

 Raises a custom callback that the .NET, C, or Python API handles.
-See the Handle AeroScript Callbacks section of .NET Tasks, C Tasks, or Python Tasks for more information. |
+See the Handle AeroScript Callbacks section of .NET Tasks, C Tasks, or Python Tasks for more information.
+To see if this function is registered, use the |

 |